-The Mums and Kids Matter program helps mothers who are experiencing severe and complex mental illness and are current clients of public mental health services.
+The Wesley Mission Mums and Kids Matter program helps mothers who are experiencing severe and complex mental illness and are current clients of public mental health services.
 The program offers short-term, non-acute residential mental health and parenting care, in-home or residential care accommodation support so that mums are able to care for their young child or children (0-5 years old) in the community.
-Wesley Mission delivers the Mums and Kids Matter program.

 School-Link provides specialist mental health services through consultation liaison, clinical care planning and delivery of specialist mental health individual and group interventions in schools and TAFEs.

 Families with complex needs often risk falling through service gaps, often missing out on services due to access and support issues.
 The Whole Family Team helps to prevent vulnerable families from falling through service gaps, helping them with complex mental health and with problematic alcohol and other drug use that impact the safety of their children.